Magnetic resonance

 Magnetic resonance is a process by which a physical excitation (resonance) is set up via magnetism.

-This process was used to develop magnetic resonance imaging and Nuclear magnetic resonance spectroscopy technology.
+This process was used to develop magnetic resonance imaging (MRI) and nuclear magnetic resonance spectroscopy (NMRS) technology.

-It is also being used to develop Nuclear magnetic resonance quantum computers.
+It is also being used to develop nuclear magnetic resonance quantum computers.

 History

 The first observation of electron-spin resonance was in 1944 by Y. K. Zavosky, a Soviet physicist then teaching at Kazan State University (now Kazan Federal University).
 Nuclear magnetic resonance was first observed in 1946 in the US by a team led by Felix Bloch at the same time as a separate team led by Edward Mills Purcell, the two of whom would later be the 1952 Nobel Laureates in Physics.

+Resonant and non-resonant methods

+A natural way to measure the separation between two energy levels is to find a measurable quantity defined by this separation and measure it.
+However, the precision of this method is limited by measurement precision and thus may be poor.

+Alternatively, we can set up an experiment in which the system's behavior depends on the energy level.
+If we apply an external field of controlled frequency, we can measure the level separation by noting at which frequency a qualitative change happens: that would mean that at this frequency, the transition between two states has a high probability.
+An example of such an experiment is a variation of Stern–Gerlach experiment, in which magnetic moment is measured by finding resonance frequency for the transition between two spin states.